CCRI-Cyberknights/page/docs/SELENIUM-ENVIRONMENT-SETUP.md

 ## Conclusion

-The `selenium_env` virtual environment provides a clean, isolated testing environment for the CCRI Cyberknights project.
+The `selenium_env` virtual environment provides a clean, isolated testing environment for the Cyber Club project.
 The migration from `testing_env` to `selenium_env` ensures compatibility with modern Python features and maintains the project's automated testing capabilities.

 The environment is fully integrated with Git pre-commit hooks and provides all necessary dependencies for link testing and layout debugging using Selenium WebDriver.